rocadavel-da7os/xaf_Security_EFCoreWithBlazorServer_NET5/README.md

 Following the youtube video and comparing the results with the complete sample, we can conclude the video covers only the very basics... (not even the login is in it)

+# NOTE: Run DatabaseUpdater > Program.cs to create the database